Audax Groep

 Audax Groep is a Dutch print media and retail company, active also in Belgium.
-Its headquarters are located in Gilze.
+The publishing arm publishes magazines.
+It also produces and prints books, calendars, and flyers for other companies and builds websites.
+The Audax headquarters are located in Rijen.

+History

 Audax was founded in 1958 by Jacques de Leeuw.
+In 1988, Van Ditmar Boeken was merged into Audax.

 Jacques de Leeuw led the company until 2017 when he was replaced by his son, Hubert de Leeuw.
+In 2018, Audax sold magazine publisher Cascade to DPG Media, parting from magazines Primo, Eos, Bahamontes, Motoren & Toerisme and For Girls Only.
+But for Primo, DPG sold these magazines again.
+In November 2020, Audax Publishing published 11 magazines.
+Its most notables titles were HP/De Tijd, Weekend, Party, and Mijn Geheim.
+Most titles were acquired from the Finnish Sanoma concern.

-In 2019 he was replaced by Casper de Nooijer.
-In 2020, Hubert de Leeuw took over the lead again.
+In 2019 Hubert de Leeuw was replaced by Casper de Nooijer.
+In 2020, Hubert de Leeuw took the lead again.
 In May 2021 Audax published an intention to sell off the Marskramer, Novy and Prima stores it had acquired in 2019.
 In August 2021, these were acquired by the toy chain Otto Simon.

-Publishing

-Audax Publishing publishes 11 magazines (figure for November 2020).
-Its most notables titles are HP/De Tijd, Weekend, Party, and Mijn Geheim.
-Most titles were acquired from the Finnish Sanoma concern.
-In 2018, Audax sold magazine publisher Cascade to DPG Media, parting from magazines Primo, Eos, Bahamontes, Motoren & Toerisme and For Girls Only.
-But for Primo, DPG sold these magazines again.
-Audux Publishing also produces and prints books, calendars, and flyers for other companies and builds websites.
+On 1 April 2022, HP/De Tijd left the Audax Groep after 31 years.
+Since then, HP/De Tijd is published by a newly established nonprifit, Het Vrije Woord.
+By 2025, Audax was down to 6 magazines.

 Retail

 AKO

-The Algemene Kiosk Onderneming (AKO) is a kiosk/bookstore chain with 72 stores throughout the Netherlands in November 2020.
+The Algemene Kiosk Onderneming (AKO) was a Dutch kiosk and bookstore chain.
 The company was founded in 1878 as the Amsterdamsche Kiosk Onderneming.
-Many shops are located at railway stations.
-A typical shop stores 1,500 books and 2000 magazines.
-Dutch and international newspapers, magazines, and books are sold.
-The stores also sell basic office supplies, greeting cards, lottery and football pool tickets, gift cards, tobacco products, light beverages, and sweets.
+Many shops were located at railway stations.
+A typical shop stored 1,500 books and 2000 magazines.
+Dutch and international newspapers, magazines, and books were sold.
+The stores also sold basic office supplies, greeting cards, lottery and football pool tickets, gift cards, tobacco products, light beverages, and sweets.
+In April 2023 it had 66 stores, down from 72 stores in November 2020.
+In 2023, it was decided to the discontinue the brand due to loss of income from tabaco products.
+By 2024, the last AKO stores were converted to the Bruna brand.

 Bruna

 Bruna is a Dutch bookseller.
 In addition to books it sells newspapers, magazines, stationery, computer software, and cards.
-In November 2020, Bruna operates 270 shops in the Netherlands.
-Bruna was founded in 1868.
+Bruna was founded in 1868 as a bookselling and publishing firm.
 The company was led by Henk Bruna from 1935 to 1982. ֿIts head office was in Houten until spring 2019, when as a cost-cutting measure it relocated to Amsterdam.

 In early 2017, the book chain was in serious financial trouble; its main stockholders came to the rescue in February.
 In December 2017 the company was acquired by the publisher Veen Bosch & Keuning (VBK).
 In late 2019, the company was acquired by Audax, the parent company of competing bookseller Algemene Kiosk Onderneming (AKO).
+In November 2020, Bruna operated 270 shops.
+In April 2023, the number of stores was down to 244.
+By July 2025, the number of stores had increased to 261, due to the retirement of the AKO brand.